 6. Giving evidence is not going to be pleasant

-Giving evidence is going to be fucking horrible.
+Giving evidence is going to be horrible.
 If you’ve been required to attend court, it will usually be because material parts of your witness statement are disputed by the defence, and you will be challenged.
 Forcefully.
 At best, it will be suggested that you are mistaken.
 Quite probably, you will be accused of outright lying.
 It is not nice, but this is the adversarial system.
 The quickest and most painless way through is to listen and just answer the questions.
 Don’t try to be clever and twist the knife into the defendant, because odds are his barrister is just waiting to tick off “vengeful” on her checklist of closing speech pejoratives.
 Don’t pick a fight with the defence advocate, because that’s often what we want.
 Don’t change your evidence based on what you think or know someone else has told the court before you.
 And don’t lie.
-Not just because serving a prison sentence for perjury is a ball-ache, but because you don’t know what evidence the defence have up their sleeve to demolish that lie and leave your credibility – and the case – in tatters.
+Not just because serving a prison sentence for perjury is an irritant you can do without, but because you don’t know what evidence the defence have up their sleeve to demolish that lie and leave your credibility – and the case – in tatters.